BA (Hons) in Acting

 - demonstrate an intellectual, creative and practical ability to undertake degree level training

-Our audition process is rigorous, spanning several months, and you may be called to attend at short notice.
+Our audition process is rigorous, spanning several months.
 Owing to the number of candidates we audition, we do not routinely provide feedback.
-The information below explains each stage of the process, but a list of additional audition guidance notes will be sent to all applicants.
+The information below explains each stage of the process; you can read more details about the process, what speeches to prepare, and how we support disabled candidates in our Admissions Procedure Guide (large print format available here).

 The four audition stages

-Preliminary auditions run continually between November and April.
-You will be seen at preliminary auditions by two members of the audition panel.
+Preliminary auditions run continually between October and January via a self-tape that you will submit online, which will be seen by two members of the audition panel.

-The classical piece should be from Shakespeare or an Elizabethan/Jacobean playwright (Jonson, Marlowe, Webster, etc).
+Speech A – Classical: The classical piece should be from Shakespeare or an Elizabethan/Jacobean playwright (Jonson, Marlowe, Webster, etc.).
 It should be originally written in English – so do not choose a piece from a Greek tragedy or a Molière comedy, for example.

-A three-hour workshop.
-Bring both your classical speeches (Speech A and Speech C) and contemporary speech (Speech B) from earlier rounds.
-The sessions will include some exercises which may involve eye contact and physical contact with other members of the group.
+A three-hour workshop, held online.
+You should be prepared to perform both your classical speeches and your contemporary speech from previous rounds.
+You will work with a professional director on your speech.
+The sessions will include some exercises that may involve one-to-one contact with other members of the group.

-This is the final stage and you will need to prepare a new audition speech of your choice.
-It can be from any era, Greek to contemporary.
-If you have not used Speech C in previous rounds you may choose that.
+This is the final stage and is a full day of workshops.
+You may need to prepare a new audition speech of your choice, from any era.
 Other sessions include movement, voice and scene study.

 Our intention is that the day is relaxed and enjoyable for all applicants so that, regardless of the outcome, you will have had an enriching experience.

-We welcome applications from disabled applicants and encourage them to disclose relevant information regarding any disability when completing their application form, to enable us to provide additional support during the interview process.
-If you are a disabled student and would like further advice or guidance, please contact the admissions team directly on firstname.lastname@example.org.
+We welcome applications from disabled candidates and encourage them to disclose relevant information regarding any disability when completing their application form, to enable us to provide additional support during the admissions process.
+If you are a disabled candidate and would like further advice or guidance, please contact the admissions team directly on firstname.lastname@example.org.

 Admissions, appeals and complaints